ZyklopRT/GameHub/README.md

 I can recommend Mosh Hamedani's Beginner and Intermediate ReactJS course for all people who want to learn the basics, best practices & common pitfalls and also more advanced topics.

 You can find the course on [CodeWithMosh](https://codewithmosh.com/).
 I don't get any compensation for this honest comment.

+## :bomb: Dependencies

+This app is based on the analysis of information from thousands of video games from the [Rawg.io](https://rawg.io/) API.
+Thus, the app is quite useless in case of a wrong API key or a down phase of the Rawg.io website.

 ## :books: Some libaries used